 Pictured: Circle Centre mall and the Artsgarden bring energy to the heart of downtown.

 A $3 billion investment in tourism and convention infrastructure expanded the Indiana Convention Center to offer 566,600 sq. ft. of contiguous exhibit space, opened in 2012.
-Indianapolis International Airport, opened in 2008, has been named the Best Airport in North America (per Airports Council International) from 2012-2015.
+Indianapolis International Airport, opened in 2008, has been named the Best Airport in North America (per Airports Council International) from 2012-2017.
 Indy welcomed the 1,005-room JW Marriott in 2012 and built an outdoor promenade adjacent to the convention center that same year.
-Major downtown hotels have also invested more than $130 million in renovations and new construction in the past few years, with another $100 million in the pipeline.

 Pictured: The Indiana Convention Center and Lucas Oil Stadium.